Concross/42-oauth-continued/README.md

 #### Feature Tasks
 * add a Google-Font to your project using a cdn url and @import
+* add Font-Awesome-React to your project with icons for at least two elements
-* add Font-Awesome to your project using yarn and an @import
+* add React Bootstrap to your project using npm and an @import

 #### Test
 * Test your redux reducers
 * Test your util methods

 ## Stretch Goals
+* Hook up picture uploader to S3 on your backend
 * Create full CRUD for two resources

 #### Documentation